New Technology opens up access of Library Holdings.

 Elizabeth Kirwan, National Library of Ireland, demonstrates how to use the discovery table, and talks about how this new technology provides access to artefacts and documents that were previously not available to the public.

-An RTÉ News report by Philip Bromwell broadcast on 20 January 2010.
+An RTÉ News report broadcast on 20 January 2010.
+The reporter is Philip Bromwell.